test-where/test-where.github.io/_pages/product-principles-journey.md

 Later, Google published its research on [Developer Productivity for Humans, Part 7: Software Quality](https://ieeexplore.ieee.org/document/10372494), which aligned nicely with my ongoing journey.

+Process-Code-System-Product felt like a perfect mapping of Effort-Output-Outcome-Impact to the context of software engineering.

 ![Process-Code-System-Product](/images/process-code-system-product.png)

 ### Maturing

+The earlier advice to focus on the right and research to the left in the context of Process-Code-System-Product looked like that:

 ![Process-Code-System-Product maturity](/images/process-code-system-product-maturity.drawio.svg)